OpenVisualCloud/Smart-City-Sample/doc/dist.md

 ### Restore Sample:

-On a system where you plan to run the sample, run the `restore.sh` script to restore the sample directory structurei:
+On a system where you plan to run the sample, run the `restore.sh` script to restore the sample directory structure:

 ```bash
 ./restore.sh